andylokandy/smallbox/README.md

 test result: ok.
 0 passed; 0 failed; 0 ignored; 6 measured; 0 filtered out
 ```

 # Contribution

-All kinds of contribution are welcome.
+All kinds of contributions are welcome.

-- **Issue** Feel free to open an issue when you find typos, bugs, or have any question.
+- **Issues** Feel free to open an issue when you find typos, bugs, or have any questions.
-- **Pull requests**.
-Better implementation, more tests, more documents and typo fixes are all welcome.
+- **Pull requests** Better implementations, more tests, more documentation, and typo fixes are all welcome.

 # License